turbot/steampipe-plugin-exec/README.md

 # Exec Plugin for Steampipe

-Use SQL to run & query shell commands on local and remote servers.
+Use SQL to run commands locally or on remote Linux and Windows hosts.
+Then get the result as a table.

 - **[Get started →](https://hub.steampipe.io/plugins/turbot/exec)**
 - Documentation: [Table definitions & examples](https://hub.steampipe.io/plugins/turbot/exec/tables)